jakesower/json-expressions/docs/packs.md

 ### basePack - Essential Expressions

-**Use case:** Near-universal expressions for most applications.
+**Use case:** Essential expressions for most applications.
 Includes data access, basic conditionals, comparisons, boolean logic, and common array operations.

 **When to use:** Start here for almost all applications.
 This pack covers 80% of common use cases.